 Monsoon is the perfect time for viruses and bacteria to prosper.
 You may notice that it’s at this point of the year when viral fevers, allergies, and other viral infections are the most rampant.
 Similarly, the air has more bacteria now than at any other point.
 To stay healthy, you need to maximize your immunity.
 One of the simplest ways of doing that is increasing your vitamin intake.
 Eat sprouts, fresh green vegetables, and oranges to own a water-soluble vitamin-rich diet.
 Increased immunity will keep your health top-notch and make you feel less unnecessarily drowsy.

-Avoid street food
+Avoid street food in monsoon

 Street food, freshly cut fruits, and different kinds of food items sold on the road should strictly be avoided.
 The road is sometimes full of potholes filled with water and dirt.
 These form perfect incubators for various harmful microorganisms.
 The longer the food items are exposed to the open, the more chances of infection.
 So, each time you eat your favorite food, you are more likely to contract a disease.
 The disease can take a toll on your health, and hence the inability to take care of day-to-day work becomes more.

-Get your clothes ironed
+Get your clothes ironed in monsoon

 It might appear to be an out-of-the-place tip, but the monsoon is ideal for molds.
 Closets, wardrobes, and almirahs are generally used to store clothing, bedsheets, and linen.
 These places stay cool and begin to get damp because of the rains.
 With moisture come molds.
 Since there is seldom any sunlight to warm your clothes, getting them ironed is the next neatest thing.
 It gives a fresh feeling to your clothes and linens, and you in turn feel fresh and ready to take the day ahead of you.